-Clicking on the Create button in the Image Message panel at the top of the Actions Management page will take you to a form that lets you create a new image message action that can deliver targeted, localized popup images to the player at certain points in the game.
+Click CREATE in the Image Message panel at the top of the Actions Management page to go to a form that lets you create a new image message action that can deliver targeted, localized popup images to the player at certain points in the game.

 - Open an existing action

-- Clone an existing action to a new action.
-Handy if you are setting up multiple similar actions.
+- Clone an existing action to a new action, useuful if you’re setting up multiple similar actions.

-This Action panel will become familiar as it is used by all the action management screens.
+This panel is used by all the action management screens.

-If the “Persist between sessions” toggle switch on Event-Triggered Campaign actions is set to FALSE, the player will need to record the trigger event on the next campaign if they want to see the campaign action, else the campaign will be gone, they only get one chance to trigger the campaign.
+If the “Persist between sessions” toggle switch on Event-Triggered Campaign actions is set to FALSE, the player will need to record the trigger event on the next campaign if they want to see the campaign action, else the campaign will be lost.
+They can only trigger the campaign once.

-Conversely, if the “Persist between sessions” switch is set to TRUE the player can trigger the campaign action on the next or any subsequent session, whilst they still meet the segmentation criteria.
+Conversely, if the “Persist between sessions” switch is set to TRUE, the player can trigger the campaign action on the next or any subsequent session, while they still meet the segmentation criteria.